 Work experience

-Work experience takes place in the workplace and allows people to experience what it’s like to do a job.
-You will be supervised by staff who already work in the environment.
-Work experience placements can vary but are usually one or two weeks long.
-Some placements offer hands-on experience, while others might involve watching and shadowing.
+Work experience placements are open to everyone from the age of 16 years, it takes place in the workplace and allows people to experience what it's like to do a job.
+You will be supervised by staff who already work in the healthcare environment.
+Work experience placements can vary but are usually 2 to 5 days and are observational only.
 You can put the training you get while on a placement on your CV.
+These are arranged on a first come first served basis and the service needs of the team/ward at the time of the request.
+Please read the 'contact us' tab.

 Placements give valuable experience for people who want a career in the health sector.
 It also brings benefits for our Trust, such as encouraging people to think about working in healthcare.
 This might be through an Apprenticeship which can offer opportunities in all areas of the Trust, ranging from health care, therapy and community roles to corporate services, catering and business admin.
 Our Apprenticeships lead to nationally recognised qualifications, as well as a variety of career paths.